-A few years back I had the amazing opportunity to attend the Quebec City Winter Carnival in Quebec City, Canada.
-To this day, the Winter Carnival ranks as one of my all time favorite events— the majestic scenery added to mounds of snow and activities ranging from night parades to dog sled races makes it a one-of-a-kind event that must be experienced at least once.
+It was my second visit to the annual carnival and her first — the majestic scenery added to heaps of snow and wintertime activities, ranging from night parades to dog sled races, makes it a one-of-a-kind event that must be experienced at least once.

-I did my best to try as many Carnival treats that I could during my visit and thought I’d offer a list of some of my favorites.
+I did my best to try as many Carnival treats that I could during our visit and thought I’d offer a list of our favorites.

 Quebec City Winter Carnival Food